Aishah French Aishah French | March 13, 2023 | Food & Drink

 47 Ave.
 B / 646.322.8234 / Website

-Let's play mermaids!
-Follow Lamia’s siren song to their bottomless Mermaid Brunch every Saturday and Sunday for a taste of their delicious seafood and never-ending pours of brunch cocktails.
+Ariel once said, “I wanna be where the people are,” and she can find them at Lamia’s Mermaid Brunch.
+Follow the siren’s song to the bottomless brunch every Saturday and Sunday for a taste of delicious seafood and never-ending pours of brunch mimosas, margaritas and sangria.
 The space boasts six immersive sea-themed spaces decked with intricate murals and velvety blue seats.
-If you’re an oyster lover you’re in luck!
-They have a beautiful array of fish and shellfish stacked at a sleek tiled Raw Bar, specially made to help you fulfill your seafood-indulgent dreams.
+Plus, savor the beautiful array of fish and shellfish stacked at a sleek tiled Raw Bar that is specially made to fulfill every seafood-indulgent dream.
+Here, guests can truly become “part of your world.”

 116 E 16th St. / 212.677.2600 / Website

-The Stand is one of the hottest and most loved comedy clubs in New York, attracting A-list comedians and serving quality food.
-Their impressive menu was developed by executive chef Harold Villarosa, who you can now watch on Bon Appetit.
-He brought his experience in Michelin-star kitchens to The Stand, where well-loved dishes include brick oven pizza and The Stand burger.
-You’ll only leave with one problem: is your stomach hurting because you laughed too hard or because you ate too much good food?
+Forget dinner and a show, what about brunch and a show?
+Here, guests can choose from both!
+Known as one of the most loved comedy clubs in New York, attracting A-list comedians and serving quality food, their impressive menu was developed by executive chef Harold Villarosa.
+Bringing his outstanding talents from working in Michelin-star kitchens to his beloved restaurant, some delicacies served at brunch include the salmon belly tartar and the Nutella french toast.
+The only thing you will be wondering at the end of the meal is if your stomach hurts because you laughed too hard or because you ate too much good food.

 544 W 27th St. / 212.675.5980 / Website

-The vibe is young, wild and gorgeous.
-Every weekend Il Bastardo hosts a roaring daytime clubbing scene, mixing headlining DJs, fine dining, a full bar and bottle service into an unforgettable day out.
-They have an array of prix fixe options varying by the bottle made to fit your needs.
-Try the crispy chicken sandwich next time you’re here for the perfect dance break refuel.
+The party never stops because the party is always alive, day and night.
+Every weekend, Il Bastardo hosts a roaring daytime clubbing scene and mixes headlining DJs, fine dining, a full bar and bottle service into an unforgettable day out.
+With endless experiences for bachelorette parties, birthdays, or holiday celebrations, choose from an array of prix fixe options varying by the bottle made to fit the vibe.
+Try the crispy chicken sandwich or the tiramisu pancakes in between for the perfect dance break refuel.

 15 Watts St. / 347.919.5063 / Website

-Settle into the soft, deep blue half-shell seats as you experience the peak of boozy brunches.
-This young but accomplished French spot has already made the go-to lists of brunch lovers everywhere.
+Channel the Moulin Rouge feels with flavorful French cuisine at this Soho sweet spot.
+Settle into the soft, deep blue half-shell seats as you experience the peak of boozy brunches at this young but accomplished French spot that has already made the go-to lists of brunch lovers everywhere.
 The secret is held with the accomplished executive chef Geoffrey Lechantoux, who’s worked in popular Michelin-starred kitchens, and trained by some of the most respected chefs.
 We recommend the Croissant au Homard du Maine (Maine Lobster Croissant) or the Belle Sole Meunière.
+Bon appétit!

 133 Essex St. / 212.674.7100 / Website

-Named after the Sons of Liberty and the street it sits on, the Sons of Essex built its vibe to reflect the voices of the Lower East Side.
-The menu is a true fusion of beloved American-style comfort food enhanced with spices brought by immigrants.
-This spot locally sources its ingredients, such as produce from Essex Street Market.
-Boozy brunches are a must-try, with a 90-minute window of bottomless drinks and filling plates to satisfy your cravings.
+Warning, this high-energy brunch is NOT recommended for guests looking for a peaceful and quiet meal.
+Named after the Sons of Liberty and the street it sits on, the Sons of Essex built its vibe to reflect the voices from the diverse melting pot of the Lower East Side.
+The menu is a true fusion of beloved American-style comfort food enhanced with spices brought by immigrants and locally sourced produce from Essex Street Market.
+With a 90-minute window of bottomless drinks and options of filling plates like eggs benedict and burgers from a brunch prix-fixe menu for parties larger than ten, this boozy brunch will simply satisfy those crazy cravings.

 15 Stone St. / 917.262.0444 / Website